solie/django-calendar/README.md

 - Install docker.io and docker-compose in container
 - Set action from repo->settings, add runner
 - Follow the steps by steps in the container
-- Prepare the django_app in $HOME/django_app
+- Prepare the django_app in $PWD/django_app
   - *NOTE*
     - use 'redis' as redis host if use internal redis cache
     - use 'db' as mysql host if use internal mysql/mariadb server
-- Create a .live.env in $HOME/django_app
+- Create a .env in $PWD
   - MYSQL_DATABASE=dbname
   - MYSQL_ROOT_PASSWORD=root_password
   - MYSQL_USER=user_db